 Have a plan in case family members are not home at the time of an emergency.
-This should include where you will meet up, how you will get in contact with each other and planning a safe meeting place such as a friend or relative’s home.
+This should include how you will get in contact with each other and having a safe meeting place such as a friend’s or relative’s home.

 Make an emergency kit

 Be sure to have enough food and water for you and every member of your family to last at least three days.
 In a large-scale disaster it may take days before relief supplies arrive.

 Stock your kit with important items, such as extra medications you may need and a spare set of eyeglasses if you require them.
 And don’t forget baby formula and diapers for small children.